top of page

 Nib socket; material: ebonite, shape: 13.5 mm.

-Grip section and barrel; material: one piece injection molded transparent acrylics, shape; flat top edge, slightly tapered, no brass ring, step near the thread was abolished.
+Grip section and barrel; material: one piece injection molded transparent acrylics, shape; flat top edge, slightly tapered, no brass ring, no step near the thread.

 Filling system; material: injection molded acrylics with black elastomer, shape: conical, smooth turning knob.